Chameleon-Studios/Cookie-Banner/README.md

 Number of days before the cookie expires

 #### ```privacyPage```
-(default : "cookie-policy")
+(default : "/privacy-policy/")
 Set the URL of the website cookie policy.
 This is really only needed is you set ```forceDecision : true```.
 As this will check for the cookie page and no show the underlay if it matches - without it is hard for users to read the cookie policy!
-Looking for a string match so no need for start or end slashes

 #### ```showCookieIcon```
 (default : false)